einsteinpy/EinsteinPy-EPEs/README.rst

 EPE that supercedes it, clarifying information that emerges after the EPE is accepted, etc.), changes can be made directly via PR, but the "date-last-revised" should be updated in the EPE.
-Additionally, the Zenodo entry will need to be updated with a new version of the APE (*not* a completely new Zenodo entry), by using the "New version" button and then filling out the forms as described above.
+Additionally, the Zenodo entry will need to be updated with a new version of the EPE (*not* a completely new Zenodo entry), by using the "New version" button and then filling out the forms as described above.